ArmaanMahakul/portfolio_optimizer/README.md

    cd portfolio-optimizer

 2. Install the required packages in the requirements.txt file:
-   '''sh

    pip install -r requirements.txt

-3. To start the application run the following command
+4. To start the application run the following command:
-   '''sh

    streamlit run app.py